Coronavirus and mental health

 I’m feeling anxious all the time

-- Anxiety is really high for lots of people right now, even people who don’t usually feel anxiety.
-Read our blog, what to do if you're anxious about coronavirus.
+- Anxiety is really high for lots of people right now, even people who don’t usually struggle with anxiety.
+Read our blog: What to do if you're anxious about coronavirus.

 - Check out our general advice on dealing with anxiety.

 - If you’re struggling with thoughts and actions that you cannot control (obsessive thoughts or compulsive behaviours) take a look at our OCD advice.